namshubs/namshubs/readme.md

 ---

-> *"Life needs to be stirred more often so it doesn't go sour."*
-> — Maxim Gorky *(attributed)*
+> *"Life needs to be stirred more often so it doesn't go sour."* — Maxim Gorky *(attributed)*

-> *"Dream no small dreams for they have no power to move the hearts of men."*
-> — Johan Wolfgang von Goethe
+> *"Dream no small dreams for they have no power to move the hearts of men."* — Johann Wolfgang von Goethe

 ---